 Addison Criminal Defense Lawyer

 Have you been arrested for a criminal offense in Addison, Texas?
-If so, an experienced criminal defense lawyer can help protect your rights and defend your freedoms.
-The legal team at Rosenthal Kalabus & Therrian understands how getting arrested can take a toll on your life and your reputation.
-Our compassionate and experienced criminal defense team can serve as your confidant, guide, and protector inside the criminal justice system.
-Our attorneys are skilled negotiators and tenacious litigators who are ready to aggressively argue your case in court.
+If so, an experienced criminal defense lawyer can protect your rights and defend your freedoms.

+At Rosenthal Kalabus & Therrian, we understand how getting arrested can take a toll on your life and reputation.
+Our compassionate and experienced team can serve as your guide and protector inside the criminal justice system.
+Our attorneys are top-notch negotiators and tenacious litigators ready to argue your case in court.

 While the law says you are innocent until proven guilty, this is often not how it feels.
 The burden of proof lies with the prosecutor, but the criminal justice system often makes you feel guilty.
 Your criminal defense team is just a phone call away.